sveltejs/svelte/site/content/blog/2021-10-01-whats-new-in-svelte-october-2021.md

 - [Web Rush Podcast: Svelte Tools and Svelte Society](https://www.webrush.io/episodes/episode-150-svelte-tools-and-svelte-society) Kevin Åberg Kultalahti talks about what Svelte Society is, what he's excited about with Svelte, how important documentation is to any product, and much _much_ more
 - [Svelte: The Compiled Future of Front End](https://www.arahansen.com/the-compiled-future-of-front-end/) details the history of component-based frontends and how a compiler changes everything
 - [Svelte Radio: Contributing to Svelte with Martin 'Grygrflzr' Krisnanto Putra](https://share.transistor.fm/s/10aa305c) Grygrflzr shares his journey to becoming a maintainer and his views on React, Vite and a host of other things
-- [Svelte Radio: Routify 3 with Jake and Willow](https://share.transistor.fm/s/10aa305c) the Svelte Radio crew sits down the maintainers of Routify and talk about the just-released Routify 3
+- [Svelte Radio: Routify 3 with Jake and Willow](https://share.transistor.fm/s/10aa305c) the Svelte Radio crew sits down with the maintainers of Routify and talks about the just-released Routify 3
 - [JS Party: 1Password](https://twitter.com/geoffrich_/status/1441816829853253640?s=20) mentioned on the latest episode of The Changelog's JS Party that they use Svelte to power their in-page suggestions

 **Educational Content**